-Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University, and Adjunct Professor of Economics at London Business School.
-She is also Visiting Senior Fellow at the London School of Economics and Political Science’s (LSE) foreign policy think tank, the IDEAS research centre, and was Visiting Professor of Economics at Peking University.
+Dr. Linda Yueh is Fellow in Economics at St. Edmund Hall, Oxford University, and Adjunct Professor of Economics at London Business School.
+She is also Visiting Senior Fellow at the London School of Economics and Political Science’s (LSE) foreign policy think tank, the IDEAS research center, and was Visiting Professor of Economics at Peking University.

-She is a widely published author and Editor of the Routledge Economic Growth and Development book series.
-Her latest book, What Would the Great Economists Do?
-How Twelve Brilliant Minds Would Solve Today’s Biggest Problems was released June 5, 2018 from Picador.
+She is a widely published author and editor of the Routledge Economic Growth and Development book series.
+Her latest book is What Would the Great Economists Do?
+How Twelve Brilliant Minds Would Solve Today’s Biggest Problems.

 What Would the Great Economists Do?How Twelve Brilliant Minds Would Solve Today's Biggest Problems